 Cairns Markets: this list will direct you to the markets closest to your location.

-Cairns Attractions: includes Cairns Night Markets (retail, food, goods) and Farm gate Market (fresh produce).
+Cairns Attractions: includes Cairns Night Markets (retail, food, goods) and other markets around the region.

 Rusty’s Markets: for an abundance of food and speciality products head to this popular market.